4W4I5/Semester-6-Notes/Ethical Hacking/Finals Prep/Finals Prep Notes.md

     - Send invalid reset packets to disrupt connections.
     - Send reset (RST) packets with invalid checksum
     - IDS does not process as it assumes connection is closed but the data is still sent
-    -
-    - Confuse the IDS and disrupt legitimate connections or avoid detection.
+    - Target drops the packet but now IDS will not check for further packets sent to the Target
 - **Urgency Flag**
     - Use urgent flags in TCP packets for evasion.
     - Set the URG flag in TCP packets.